Currently Enrolling Trials

 Vyxeos is a liposomal combination of daunorubicin, an anthracycline topoisomerase inhibitor, and cytarabine, a nucleoside metabolic inhibitor.

 Vyxeos is specifically indicated for the treatment of adults with newly-diagnosed therapy-related acute myeloid leukemia (t-AML) or AML with myelodysplasia-related changes (AML-MRC).
-This indication was expanded in March of 2021 to include pediatric patients aged one year and older.
+This indication was expanded in March 2021 to include pediatric patients ages 1 year and older.

 Adverse effects associated with the use of Vyxeos may include, but are not limited to, the following: